Liquidity Fragmentation or Optimization? Analyzing Automated Market Makers Across Ethereum and Rollups: Discussion

-\parab{Discussion} The natural question that arises from our analysis is why LPs do not reallocate their capital to AMMs on L2s, or staking.
-The reasons cannot be costs of the token transfers between chains or gas fees, as the observed differences in the returns exceed these costs.
-As all studied pools have the same market risks and operate on the same AMM, the LPs' reluctance toward L2s must stem from the security concerns such as centralized sequencers of rollups, L2 upgradeability, or other risks of using this new technology.
-Similar risk-related preferences were observed among AMM traders on L2s~\cite{Chemaya2022Preferecnes}.
+A key question arising from our analysis is why LPs do not reallocate their capital to AMMs on L2s or to staking.
+Since our methodology ensures that all selected pools share the same market risk exposure, LPs’ reluctance toward L2s likely stems from security concerns, inertia, or a preference for Ethereum’s infrastructure.
+Potential security concerns include risks associated with centralized sequencers, the upgradeability of L2 protocols, and bridging vulnerabilities.
+Similar risk-related preferences have been observed among AMM traders on L2s~\cite{Chemaya2022Preferecnes}.

-As L2s are cheaper and faster chains compared to Ethereum, LPs can adjust their CLMM positions more often, resulting in higher liquidity concentration on L2s~\cite{adams2024layer2layer2}, and higher returns from liquidity provisions.
-The LP rewards should not only compensate for the missed opportunity not to stake the capital (loss-versus-staking)~\cite{gogol2024liquid} and for impermanent loss.
-The AMM pools with more volatile tokens should yield higher rewards over staking than less volatile cryptocurrency pairs.
+\parai{Cost of Bridging.} The cost of transferring tokens between Ethereum and L2s is minimal—less than 1 basis point (0.01\%) of the trade volume when intent-based interoperability protocols~\cite{chitra2024Intent}, such as Across Protocol~\cite{2025Across}, are used.
+For instance, in the case of a \$100k transfer (as illustrated in Figure~\ref{fig:30April}), the cost would not exceed \$5 per rollup, with transaction times ranging from just a few seconds to a maximum of 15 minutes~\cite{2025Across}.
+Furthermore, gas fees on Ethereum and L2s do not pose a significant barrier to token transfers, as these costs remain low—below \$2 on Ethereum and approximately \$0.10 on L2s~\cite{2025L2Fees}.

+\parai{Time of Bridging.} The time of transfer during which the tokens cannot earn LP fees lasts only seconds (up to 15 minutes), as bridges and intent-based interoperability protocols absorb the risk of L2 transaction not reaching the full finality on Ethereum (\textit{hard finality}), but assume trust in the centralized sequencers and execute the transfers once the transaction in included L2 block by the sequencer (\textit{soft finality})~\cite{yee2022shades}.
+Especially for optimistic rollups this approach reduces the finality time from 7 days of hard finality to 0.2-2.0s of soft finality.

+\parai{Future Research.} LP rewards should not only compensate for impermanent loss and the opportunity cost of not staking capital (loss-versus-staking)~\cite{gogol2024liquid} but should also reflect the volatility of the traded assets.
+AMM pools with more volatile tokens should yield higher returns relative to staking than pools with less volatile pairs.
+This study focuses on the highly liquid WETH-USDC pool on Uniswap v3.
+Future research could expand the analysis to other pools, particularly those with lower liquidity or higher volatility (e.g., memecoin pools), where loss-versus-rebalancing (LVR)~\cite{milionis2023automated} and impermanent loss may significantly influence LP allocation decisions.
+A sensitivity analysis that incorporates variations in key parameters, such as TVL, trading volume, and stake rates, or an analysis of other relationships between TVL and trading volume, could provide further insight into the behavior of LP.